It is a fact that the younger you are the more flexible you are. It is a myth, however, that you have to lose your flexibility as you get older.

 - Helps you keep a more youthful appearance (think shuffling or hunching over!)

-With all these amazing results, why don’t you take the time to stretch?
-How can you make it part of your life?
+With all these amazing results, why don’t we all take the time to stretch our muscles?

 Reasons We Don’t Stretch: Problems and Solutions

 Stretching is probably a little like flossing.
 Deep down you know it’s good for you, but in the moment, it’s easy to skip.